 EBCLC and Volunteer Legal Services Corporation operate a weekly Debt Collection Defense Clinic to assist individuals with debt collection issues and lawsuits relating to credit cards and consumer debt.
 All services are free of charge.

-Debt Collection Defense Clinics are held every Monday from 1:30-4:00 PM, by appointment, at the Rene C. Davidson Courthouse, Room 240, 1225 Fallon Street, Oakland (map).
+Debt Collection Defense Clinics are held on the first and third Tuesday of each month between 9:30 a.m. and 1:00 p.m., by appointment, at the Rene C. Davidson Courthouse, Room 240, 1225 Fallon Street, Oakland (map).

 Debt Collection Defense Clinic Flyer (pdf)